Last year, Cher helped to free Kaavan, a 35-year-old Asian elephant from Sri Lanka known as the “world’s loneliest elephant.”

-On May 21, the Islamabad high court ordered Kaavan’s release and said wildlife officials must retire the elephant to a permanent home in a sanctuary within 30 days.
+Later that same month, the Islamabad high court said wildlife officials must retire the elephant to a permanent home in a sanctuary within 30 days.

-Kevin Schneider, executive director for the Nonhuman Rights Project (NhRP) welcomed the news.“[Islamabad’s] careful consideration of nonhuman animal rights alongside human rights and environmental protection is the only fitting judicial response to the existential crises faced by animals all over the world,” he said.
+Kevin Schneider, executive director for the Nonhuman Rights Project, welcomed the news.“[Islamabad’s] careful consideration of nonhuman animal rights alongside human rights and environmental protection is the only fitting judicial response to the existential crises faced by animals all over the world,” he said.

 He added: “The bold step forward he has taken on behalf of oppressed nonhuman beings like Kaavan is laudable, as is the persistence of Kaavan’s advocates who’ve fought so tirelessly for him.”

-In the wild, elephants form intricate social relationships with other elephants, have extended family units, and are able to roam vast expanses of land.
+In the wild, elephants form intricate social relationships with other elephants.
+They also have extended family units and are able to roam vast expanses of land.
 In captivity, elephants’ basic, complex physical, social, and psychological needs are more difficult to meet.
 The same goes for all other wild animals held in captivity.

-Zoos and other attractions routinely force captive elephants and other animals to live in cramped enclosures that are typically concrete-based.
-These unnatural and uncomfortable living arrangements can cause health problems like foot disease and arthritis, reports National Geographic.
+Zoos and other attractions routinely force captive elephants and other animals to live in cramped enclosures.
+These typically feature concrete floors.
+These unnatural and uncomfortable living arrangements can cause health problems like foot disease and arthritis, according to the National Geographic.